MichaelCWalsh7/Milestone-Project-2/README.md

         - There a some special case unique 'fail images' the player can be shown, for example, finishing a game with zero correctly inputted answers, or finishing just one answer short of completeing the game.
 Changing and dynamic imagery like this is important as it maintains the intereactivity and fluidity of the game experiece.
-        - For similar reasons, there's also a different victory screen for a win on Genius mode.
-Genius mode can be extremely challenging, and so rewarding the user for toughing it out is an essential part of the user experice.

     -   #### Audio
         - Another important auditory experiece is the auditory one.
 There are many sounds in the game, however they are not on